 It is not all about profits now.
-As the world becomes more aware of the social environmental, and governance (ESG) impacts of business activities, companies are increasingly expected to disclose their sustainability practices and impact.
-For report on their companies there are risks and opportunities that will impact their ability to create long term value.
+As the world becomes more aware of the environmental, social and governance (ESG) impacts of business activities, companies are increasingly expected to disclose their sustainability practices and report on their impact.
+For companies there are risks and opportunities that will impact their ability to create long term value.
 The market wants to know how the companies are weighing these risks and shaping the business strategy in the context of ESG issues.
 And also that stakeholders can make informed decisions about the companies they invest in or do business with.
 The government can also act where necessary.

-On sustainability reporting, objective paragraph 2 of IFRS S1 'General Requirements for Disclosure of Sustainability-related Financial Information' states as follows:
+On sustainability-related financial disclosure, objective paragraph 2 of IFRS S1 'General Requirements for Disclosure of Sustainability-related Financial Information' states as follows: